-There have been millions of Americans impacted by the coronavirus, as 6.6 million people have applied for unemployment in the past few days.
-In order to at least somewhat alleviate the difficulties brought upon by this virus, the government will be issuing these stimulus checks worth $1,200 per person and $500 per child in the coming weeks.
-There is much debate as to whether or not this sum of money will be enough to take care of immediate needs, and certain families and adults may not qualify based on their yearly income.
+There have been millions of Americans impacted by the Coronavirus in 2020 and ongoing into 2021.
+Another 900,000 Americans filed for unemployment last week.
+In order to at least somewhat alleviate the difficulties brought upon by this virus, the government is trying to get this new Covid-19 relief bill passed ASAP.
+There is much debate as to whether or not this new sum of money will be enough to take care of immediate needs, and certain families and adults may not qualify based on their yearly income or if they didn’t file taxes last year.

-If you are eligible for a stimulus check and are expecting to receive this money, how you use it can prove to be very important.
-Here are some suggestions as to what the best course of action is when it comes to receiving a stimulus check during a pandemic.
+If you’re eligible for a stimulus check and are expecting to receive this money, how you use it can prove to be very important.
+Here are some suggestions as to what the best course of action is when it comes to receiving a stimulus check!

-Your immediate needs should serve as your priority.
-This includes groceries, water, utilities, clothing, and anything that helps promote your survival during this time.
+Your immediate needs should serve as your top priority.
+This includes groceries, water, utilities, clothing, rent or mortgage payment, and anything that helps promote your survival during this time.
 Bills are also something that you may want to consider paying off with this CARES act lifeline.
-However, you may want to also consider the fact that many banks, utility companies, and other essential service providers are offering mortgage, rent, and utility bill relief because of these difficult times.
+However, you may also want to consider that many banks, utility companies, and other essential service providers are offering mortgage, rent, and utility bill relief because of these difficult times.

 Becoming Debt Free Starts Here